smartycope/ezregex/README.md

 Inspirations for this project include:

 - [PyParsing](https://github.com/pyparsing/pyparsing)
-    - I stole a bunch of the operators (especially the [] operator) from them, though we happened upon the same basic structure independantly (convergent evolution, anyone?)
+    - I stole a bunch of the operators (especially the [] operator) from them, though we happened upon the same basic structure independantly
 - [regular-expressions.info](https://www.regular-expressions.info/refflavors.html)
-    - Their reference is where I got a lot of the other regex flavors
+    - Their reference tables are where I got a lot of documentation for the other regex flavors
 - [human-regex](https://github.com/fleetingbytes/human-regex)
     - Gave me the idea for including element methods, instead of solely element functions